 General James's primary task at the Pentagon will be to assist newsmen in reporting defense and military matters.

 Where his new assignment entails public relations the best sense of that phrase-Chappie James is admirab qualified.
 In a manner of speaking, he has been involve in public relations most of his life.

-As one of the Air Force's first Negro career office Chappie James followed a long hard trail without aba doning his outspoken allegiance to the American w. of life.
+As one of the Air Force's first Negro career officer Chappie James followed a long hard trail without abardoning his outspoken allegiance to the American words life.
 His public-relations score on that theme is 10 percent.